wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "Does it ever bother you?" she asked Tamsin.
 "That we can't get credit for what we actually do?"

 "Sometimes," Tamsin admitted.
-"But think about it this way—tonight, sixty people went home safe because we were here.
+"But think about it this way; tonight, sixty people went home safe because we were here.
 That teenager is going to wake up tomorrow with no idea how close he came to serious injury.
 Parents won't have to explain to their children why someone fell off the promenade."

 "The work matters more than the recognition," Rooke added.
 "And the people who need to know what we do, they know.
 Ms. Kestrel, city officials who understand the situation, people like Sergeant Morrow who see the patterns."